Want to form your own sets of blocks for your organic garden? A soil block maker can help.

 Block makers can be quite pricey and you can easily end up paying upwards of a hundred bucks to own one

 Making Your Own Soil Block Maker

-I wondered if I could make my own soil block maker and save a few bucks.
-So I did some looking around, and here are some ideas from clever folks who came up with their own designs:
+Is it possible to make your own soil block maker and save a few bucks?
+It's quite possible.
+Here are some ideas from clever folks who came up with their own designs:

-- Instructables has a tutorial on making your own soil block maker from plumbing pipes, which can save you money.
+- Instructables.com has a tutorial on making your own soil block maker from plumbing pipes, which can save you money.

-- Cornelia over at Homegrown.org has a great post up about making soil block makers of varying sizes from items from around the house, including ice cube trays and plastic food containers.
+- Cornelia over at Homegrown.org has written a great post about making soil block makers of varying sizes from items from around the house, including ice cube trays and plastic food containers.

 - There is a weekly Twitter chat called #SeedChat.
 It takes place every Wednesday, and there has been a chat about using soil blocks.
 You can also check the archives of SeedChat.com for the soil block chat.